lucaspastorduran/CppND-Program-a-Concurrent-Traffic-Simulation/README.md

 When the project is built initially, all traffic lights will be green.
 When you are finished with the project, your traffic simulation should run with red lights controlling traffic, just as in the .gif file above.
 See the classroom instruction and code comments for more details on each of these parts.

+- **Task L1.1** : In the base class TrafficObject, set up a thread barrier in its destructor that ensures that all the thread objects in the member vector _threads are joined.

+- **Task L1.2** : In the Vehicle class, start a thread with the member function drive and the object this as the launch parameters.
+Also, add the created thread into the _thread vector of the parent class.

+- **Task L1.3** : Vary the number of simulated vehicles in main and use the top function on the terminal or the task manager of your system to observe the number of threads used by the simulation.

 - **Task FP.1** : Define a class `TrafficLight` which is a child class of `TrafficObject`.
 The class shall have the public methods `void waitForGreen()` and `void simulate()` as well as `TrafficLightPhase getCurrentPhase()`, where `TrafficLightPhase` is an enum that can be either `red` or `green`.
 Also, add the private method `void cycleThroughPhases()`.
 Furthermore, there shall be the private member `_currentPhase` which can take `red` or `green` as its value.
 - **Task FP.2** : Implement the function with an infinite loop that measures the time between two loop cycles and toggles the current phase of the traffic light between red and green and sends an update method to the message queue using move semantics.
 The cycle duration should be a random value between 4 and 6 seconds.
 Also, the while-loop should use `std::this_thread::sleep_`for to wait 1ms between two cycles.
 Finally, the private method `cycleThroughPhases` should be started in a thread when the public method `simulate` is called.
 To do this, use the thread queue in the base class.
 - **Task FP.3** : Define a class `MessageQueue` which has the public methods send and receive.
 Send should take an rvalue reference of type TrafficLightPhase whereas receive should return this type.
 Also, the class should define an `std::dequeue` called `_queue`, which stores objects of type `TrafficLightPhase`.
 Finally, there should be an `std::condition_variable` as well as an `std::mutex` as private members.